eat-sleep-code/tiny-bandit/README.md

 - Display current coins and freeplays
 - Add or deduct coins and freeplays
-- Add additional frame to bottom of each spinner image to prevent overrun
 - Add jackpot animation
 - Add splash screen
 - General code cleanup